 - Frequently Asked Questions

-Let’s dive straight into the actionable tips.
-Here are seven actionable feed optimization tips to help your products perform better in Google Shopping:
+Here are ten actionable feed optimization tips to help your products perform better in Google Shopping:

 1. Use clear, keyword-rich product titles